Gemmus/PillSpiller/README.md

 The system incorporates two sensors: an optical sensor to precisely detect the location of the dispenser wheel and a piezoelectric sensor to verify the dispensing of the pill(s) from the respective compartment.
 Each is discussed in their own subchapter.

 ##### Optical Sensor
+Optical fork sensors, also known as optical sensors, typically consist of a "fork" structure resembling two parallel arms joined together.
+One arm emits light beams, while the other arm detects whether the beams are interrupted or not.
+These sensors find applications in various industries for detecting the presence or absence of objects.

+In the project, the optical fork sensor with a plastic housing is embedded into the base plastic of the pill dispenser.
+The programmed functionality, utilizing the opto fork, allows for the detection of the calibration opening on the dispense wheel.
+This detection facilitates the precise calibration of the wheel by recognizing signals indicating the absence of an interrupting object.

 ##### Piezoelectric Sensor
+A piezoelectric sensor leverages the piezoelectric effect to convert mechanical stimuli, such as changes in pressure, acceleration, temperature, strain, or force, into an electrical charge.
+[8] This unique property makes piezoelectric sensors versatile instruments capable of capturing and translating various physical phenomena into measurable electrical signals.

+In the context of the pill dispenser, the piezoelectric sensor is strategically employed at the bottom of the pill dispensing opening.
+It detects the impact caused by the falling pill, allowing the system to validate the successful dispensing of medication.
+This utilization highlights the sensor's crucial role in providing real-time feedback on the dispenser's operational status, ensuring precision and reliability in the medication dispensing process.

 ## Operation Principle
 ![image](https://github.com/Gemmus/PillSpiller/assets/112064697/c04dadc6-7121-439b-ab9f-56200268ddd5)